matemagyari/reference-ddd-blackjack/README.txt

 * Eventual consistency requirements - consistency rules among multiple aggregate instances.
 Examples:
     1. A player's win number in PlayerRecord aggregate must equal the number of Game instances in which she won
     2. The sum of wins for all the PlayerRecord instances must equal the number of Game instances
-* Entities: e.g. org.home.blackjack.core.domain.game.Deck, org.home.blackjack.core.domain.game.Player
+    3. Entry fee is deducted from the player's balance when the game starts.
+Likewise, his win is paid out after the game.
-* aggregate roots: Game, Player
+* aggregate roots: e.g. Game, Player
 * aggregates can only reference to each other by id.
 See Game -> Player

 Value Objects: e.g. Card, PlayerId, GameId (all entity ids are value objects)
-Entities: e.g. Player under Game module, Deck
+Entities: e.g. org.home.blackjack.core.domain.game.Deck, org.home.blackjack.core.domain.game.Player.
+Their ids are only unique inside the aggregate.
-* id generation:
+Id generation: currently using UUIDs.
+Some applications might require using the DB generating the ids.

 Domain Services:
 * "Internal" services - implemented fully in the Domain: Dealer, Cashier, LeaderboardUpdater